hawkeye64/classify/README.md

 ## Filter
 **--filter** or **-f** followed by a path to the filter file.

-A filter file contains only the interested items from the model that you might be interested in classifying.
+A filter file contains only the interested items from the model that you want classified.
 It contains one item per line.
 There should be no empty lines or comments.

 **Example**
 ```